 The Yale Peabody Museum of Natural History opens a window of discovery into our world’s natural heritage–its flora, fauna, geology and people.
 Each year, the Yale Peabody Museum provides educational programs on biology, paleontology, geology, ancient civilizations, social studies and art to more than 25,000 visitors from throughout the Northeast, including elementary through college students and other private and community-based groups.
 All programs draw on the Museum’s exhibits to meet the increasingly sophisticated needs of science and social studies education and most can be adapted to accommodate specific group needs as requested.
 Hands-on specimens are offered where possible.
 Educational resources and curricula for select programs are also available.

-Programs are offered at no charge to schools in the New Haven, Bridgeport, Orange, West Haven, Amity and Hartford public school districts, from September through March.
+Programs at the Peabody Museum are offered at no charge to schools in the Amity, Bridgeport, Hartford, New Britain, New Haven, Orange, Waterbury and West Haven public school districts, from September through March.

 All groups must have a reservation.
+To receive the reduced admission rate listed above, groups must make a reservation at least one week in advance.
 You will receive a confirmation with directions, parking instructions, and chaperone responsibilities.
 This confirmation must be presented at the time of your visit.
 Please make sure that copies of the confirmation are given to every attending teacher/leader, and that chaperone responsibilities are explained to the chaperones before arrival.
-Please note - chaperones who arrive in their own vehicles and use the Museum's visitor parking lot will be charged the standard $3 parking fee.
+Please note - chaperones who arrive in their own vehicles and use the Museum's visitor parking lot will be charged the standard $5 parking fee.

 Access to all halls is not guaranteed, and some exhibits, including dinosaur exhibits, may be closed when classes are scheduled.
 On almost every weekday morning during the spring the Peabody is very crowded with school groups.
 Groups are urged to visit during fall and winter to avoid the spring crowds.
 Call early to plan your trip!